 The Bedlam in Goliath (2008)

-A creepy masterpiece, the best album of all time.
+A creepy masterpiece, my favourite album of all time.
 Jazz fusion with huge doses of prog, rock, metal and punk, to make funky perfection.

 De-Loused in the Comatorium (2003)

-Not used album cover, but here as a tribute to Storm Thorgerson.
-Anywhos, although it has one or two less impressive tracks, what is good on this record is incredible.
+*Not used album cover, but here as a tribute to Storm Thorgerson.* Although it has one or two less impressive tracks, what is good on this record is absolutely incredible, and there’s a lot of it.

 Frances the Mute (2005)

-Immense and unstoppable in spades, although overall marred by some incessant noodling from reaching the sonic heights of the band’s truly best albums.
+Immense and unstoppable in spades, and an unforgettable listen, although overall marred by some incessant noodling from reaching the sonic heights of the band’s truly best albums.

 Nostalgia factor aside, this is a much welcome more patient record by the band, exhibiting moments of mad prog and tranquility.